hidecode221b/LG4X/README.md

 1. Import data
     - Import csv or text file format.
     - All csv and text files in a directory.
+    - Choose data from file list if it was already imported.
 1. Setup background and peak parameters with their types
     - Select energy range of spectrum for optimization.
     - Setup initial BG parameters including polynomial coefficients.